matthiaswietz/sweet-spheres/readme.md

 ## Sweet spheres: Succession and CAZyme expression of marine bacterial communities colonizing a mix of alginate and pectin particles

-Scripts & data to reproduce analysis & figures from “Sweet spheres" published by Bunse et al. in Environmental Microbiology (https://doi.org/10.1111/1462-2920.15536).
+Scripts & data to reproduce analyses & figures published by Bunse <i>et al</i>. in Environmental Microbiology (https://doi.org/10.1111/1462-2920.15536).

 The repo contains input files and analysis code for
 - amplicon analysis